-Experience: Ms. Hilleman recently retired from Intersect ENT, Inc., a healthcare equipment company, where she served as chief financial officer from 2014 to 2019.
-Prior to joining Intersect ENT, Ms. Hilleman was chief financial officer and secretary of Ocera Therapeutics, Inc. from 2013 to 2014.
-Ms. Hilleman also served as chief financial officer of Amyris, Inc., from 2008 to 2012, and as chief financial officer of Symyx Technologies, Inc. from 1997 to 2007.
+Experience: Ms. Hilleman recently retired from Intersect ENT, Inc., a healthcare equipment company, where she served as chief financial officer from June 2014 to January 2020.
+Prior to joining Intersect ENT, Ms. Hilleman served as chief financial officer of several public life sciences companies including Ocera Therapeutics, Inc. from 2013 to 2014, Amyris, Inc., from 2008 to 2012, and Symyx Technologies, Inc. from 1997 to 2007.